grampy/GenoTab/README.md

 #Contributions

 Any help with this project would be much appreciated.
-My programming skills are wek, rooted way back in the 70s with COBOL and assembler.
+My programming skills are weak, rooted way back in the 70s with COBOL and assembler.
 I struggle to get to grips with new fangled techniques, so development is a slow iterative process to discover what works and what doesn't.